U.S. bankruptcy judge urges settlement on GM ignition defects

-NEW YORK A U.S. bankruptcy judge on Friday urged settlement talks in a dispute between General Motors Co (GM.N) and plaintiffs seeking compensation for the lost value of their cars stemming from a massive recall over a faulty ignition switch.
+NEW YORK, May 2 A U.S. bankruptcy judge on Friday urged settlement talks in a dispute between General Motors Co and plaintiffs seeking compensation for the lost value of their cars stemming from a massive recall over a faulty ignition switch.

 Judge Robert Gerber, of the U.S. Bankruptcy Court in Manhattan, said he would welcome the prospect of a resolution that avoided a "monstrous battle."